Christianization of Lithuania: Christianization by Jogaila and Vytautas

-The final attempt to Christianize Lithuania was made by Jogaila.
-Jogaila's Russian mother urged him to marry Sofia, daughter of Prince Dmitri of Moscow, who required him first to convert to Orthodoxy and to make Lithuania a fief of the Grand Duchy of Moscow.
-That option, however, was unrealistic and unlikely to halt the crusades against Lithuania by the Teutonic Order.
-Jogaila chose therefore to accept a Polish proposal to become a Catholic and marry Jadwiga of Poland.
+The final attempt to Christianize Lithuania was made by Jogaila, who had a Russian mother, Uliana of Tver.
+Grand Prince Dmitry Donskoy of Moscow proposed that Jogaila marry his daughter on the condition that he first convert to Orthodoxy and become a subject of Moscow.
+Jogaila therefore faced a choice between Russia and Orthodoxy on the one hand, and Poland and Catholicism on the other.
+As a result, the Poles intensified their diplomatic efforts to secure Jogaila's support.
+Faced with the threat posed from the Teutonic Order, Jogaila chose to accept a Polish proposal to convert to Catholicism and marry Jadwiga of Poland.
 On these and other terms, on 14 August 1385, at the castle of Krėva, Jogaila agreed to adopt Christianity, signing the Act of Krėva.
+This led to increased antagonism between Lithuania and Moscow, which sought to become the political center of the Russian lands, as well as the sole protector of Russian Orthodoxy against Latinism.

 Jogaila was duly baptised at the Wawel Cathedral in Kraków on 15 February 1386 and became Władysław II Jagiełło, the King of Poland.
 The royal baptism was followed by the conversion of most of Jogaila's court and knights, as well as Jogaila's brothers Karigaila, Vygantas, Švitrigaila and cousin Vytautas.
 Jogaila sent Dobrogost, Bishop of Poznań, as ambassador to Pope Urban VI with a petition for the erection of an episcopal see at Vilnius and the appointment of Andrzej Jastrzębiec to fill it.